NiekD/pilight-addons/README.md

 * LOOKUP, which can fetch individual values from a query string (key=value pairs separated by "&").
 Usefull in combination with the webswitch protocol and for translation/conversion of device variables.

+## Installation guidelines
+All addons can be built as modules to be installed in the appropriate pilight folders.
+The easiest way to do that is by using the installation shell script in this folder.
+This script will compile and install the selected addons.
+If you don't need some of the installed modules installed by the script you can simply delete them afterwards.